brandur/sorg/content/drafts/interfaces.md

 Neither a terminal nor today's web apps are what the future should look like, but the terminal is closer.

+The problem with terminals is that _they suck_.
+Although still better than the alternative in so many ways, they've failed to keep up with any advancements from the last thirty odd years.

 Things we can learn from modern web app design: